Get involved! Send your photos, video, news & views by texting KS NEWS to 80360 or e-mail us

 PREVIEW: Harriers v Southport

-Fans unable to make the clash can keep up with the action with our live blog from the game, which will be available from 2.30pm tomorrow.
+Fans unable to make the clash can follow all the action with The Shuttle’s live match updates.

 Comments are closed on this article.